-6345 Christian Faith and Education (Cross-listed as EDC 6345)
+6345 Christian Faith and Education (Cross-listed as EDC 6345) See EDC 6345 for course information

 6366 Seminar in Secularization and Desecularization

 A survey of secularization in theory and practice, from its origins to contemporary theoretical debates.
 Topics covered include the origins of secularism, atheism as a secular religion, market models of secularization, and the concept of desecularization.